aviral10x/solidity-workshop/blogs/2018-05-03-safe-transfer-of-ownership.md

 **Warning: the code in this article is only used as examples - it has not been unit tested or undergone any kind of serious review**

-Having a master account, or "owner", of a Solidity contract is a common way of ensuring that some functions in an Ethereum-contract is accessible only to a specific account.
+Having a master account, or "owner", of a Solidity contract is a common way of ensuring that some of its functions are accessible only to a specific account.
 Here is a simple and well-used template for an owner contract:

 ```
 contract Owned {